BenediktEngel/htmlWebsite2pdf/README.md

   ignoreElements: string | string[];
   /*
   Whether or not to include custom page headers in the PDF.
   If true, the header has to be defined by a template with the data attribute 'data-htmlWebsite2pdf-header'.
-For each page with elements which are in the same parentelement as the header, the header will be used on the page.
+For each page with elements which are in the same parent element as the header, the header will be used on the page.
   Default: false
   */
   usePageHeaders: Boolean;
   /*
   Whether or not to include custom page footers in the PDF.
-  If true, the footer has to be defined by a template with the data attribute 'data-htmlWebsite2pdf-footer'.
-For each page with elements which are in the same parentelement as the footer, the footer will be used on the page.
+  Same usage as the option for headers, but the template needs the data-attribute 'data-htmlWebsite2pdf-footer'.
   Default: false
   */
   usePageFooters: Boolean;
   /*
-  Elements which sould get a page break before them based on the tag name.
+  Elements which should get a page break before them based on the tag name.
   Default: []
   */
   pageBreakBeforeElements: string | string[];
   /*
-  Elements which sould get a page break after them based on the tag name.
+  Elements which should get a page break after them based on the tag name.
   Default: []
   */
   pageBreakAfterElements: string | string[];
   /*
   Whether or not to generate the Document-Outline for the PDF based on the headings in the HTML.
   If true, the outline will be generated based on the headings and their hierarchy in the HTML.
-Therefor the headings have to be in the correct order.
+Therefore the headings have to be in the correct order.
   Default: false
   */
   outlineForHeadings: Boolean;